Portuguese yields dip on relief after Lisbon agrees BES rescue

-LONDON Portuguese bond yields fell on Monday after Lisbon agreed a near 5 billion euro (4.91 billion pounds) bailout of its biggest bank in a plan that reassured debt investors there would be no wider strain on public finances.
+LONDON, Aug 4 Portuguese bond yields fell on Monday after Lisbon agreed a near 5 billion euro ($6.6 billion) bailout of its biggest bank in a plan that reassured debt investors there would be no wider strain on public finances.

 After frenzied weekend discussions between Portuguese and European Union officials, Lisbon agreed to rescue Banco Espirito Santo, just months after the country exited an international bailout.